Fibroid Specialists in Denver CO

 - Other growth factors - Substances that help the body maintain tissues may affect fibroid growth, such as insulin-like growth factors

-Specialists in Fibroids believe that uterine fibroids develop from a stem cell in the smooth muscular tissue of the uterus.
+Doctors specializing in fibroids believe that uterine fibroids develop from a stem cell in the smooth muscular tissue of the uterus.
 When a single cell divides repeatedly it eventually creates a firm, rubbery mass that is distinct from nearby tissue.

 What Are Fibroids?